 Leora has also written Catfight: Rivalries Among Women: From Diets to Dating, From the Boardroom to the Delivery Room, about the ways in which women often try to sabotage one another.
 On a lighter note, Leora had a fun time writing Bad Shoes & The Women Who Love Them, a cheerful wake-up call to women who love shoes to take care of their feet.
 Her books are available in translation in South America, Europe, the Middle East, and Oceania.

-In addition to books, Leora has written for The New York Times, Newsday, Seventeen, Ms., and The Nation, among many other publications.
-She was one of the original bloggers for The Huffington Post.
+In addition to books, Leora has written for The New York Times, Boston Globe, Newsday, Seventeen, Ms., and The Nation, among many other publications.
+She was one of the original bloggers invited to write for The Huffington Post when it first launched.
 She has been featured in Redbook, The Washington Post, and The Forward, among many publications.
 She is quoted regularly in newspapers such as The New York Times, L.A.
 Times, Chicago Tribune, and USA Today.

-Leora is a member of the Pembroke Center Associates Council of Brown University and PEN American Center.
+Leora is a member of the Pembroke Center Advisory Council of Brown University and PEN American Center.

-Leora lectures widely at venues including the global Women's Forum on the Economy and Society in Deauville, France; the Commonwealth Club in San Francisco; the 92nd Street Y in New York City; the Brooklyn Book Festival; the Stop Slut conference at the New School in New York City; and campuses such as Brown, Columbia, CUNY Graduate Center, Duke, Spelman, Stanford, and the University of Michigan-Ann Arbor, and Spelman College.
+Leora lectures widely at venues including the global Women's Forum on the Economy and Society in Deauville, France; the Commonwealth Club in San Francisco; the 92nd Street Y in New York City; the Brooklyn Book Festival; the Stop Slut conference at the New School in New York City; and campuses such as Brown, Columbia, CUNY Graduate Center, Duke, Spelman, Stanford, and the University of Michigan-Ann Arbor.
 She also has spoken at Limmud NY and the Jewish Orthodox Feminist Alliance.

 Leora regularly discusses girls' and women's lives on TV news and entertainment shows.
-She has appeared on Oprah, The Today Show, Nightline, Inside Edition, The O’Reilly Factor, Politically Incorrect, Melissa Harris-Perry, and other programs.
-She is proud to have been lampooned on CNN's Capitol Gang.
+She has appeared on Oprah, The Today Show, Nightline, Inside Edition, The O’Reilly Factor, Politically Incorrect with Bill Maher, Melissa Harris-Perry, and other programs.
+She is proud to have been lampooned on CNN's Capital Gang.

-Leora is the communications director of Columbia University Graduate School of Arts and Sciences.
-She lives in New York City with her two teenage sons.
-She enjoys reading in print and writing with a pencil...though you can find her on Twitter @LeoraTanenbaum.
+Leora is the editorial director of Catalyst.
+She lives in New York City with her two sons.
+She enjoys reading in print and writing with a pencil...though you can find her on Twitter @LeoraTanenbaum and on Instagram @BeingDressCoded.